Turning bad news or a crisis into profit is one of the key traits of a long term equity investor.

 No, if the above mentioned points aren’t true for the company.
 In that case it may just be another company going towards bankruptcy.
 It would be better to avoid buying the stock.

-Of course, I’m buying Inter Globe Aviation (Indigo).
-Not just because of the steep price drop.
+I bought Inter Globe Aviation (Indigo), Not just because of the steep price drop.
 But also due to other positive factors about the company:

 - Largest fleet operator in India, with over 1000 flights per day

 - Has performed better than peers on flight schedules

 - In Flight crew is well behaved when compared to SpiceJet or Jet Airways